TheMrCam/wabbit-ts/README.md

 Firstly, I would recommend the course (or [any course](https://www.dabeaz.com/courses.html)) to anyone even remotely interested, as I consider it one of the most rewarding programming experiences I've ever had.

 While the course is taught with Python, he does it without any Python-specific patterns or "hacks", and without _any_ external libraries, so it could really be followed with any language of choice.
-TypeScript presented a few interesting challenges,
+TypeScript presented a few interesting challenges, but I had no trouble following along with the projects.

 ## Copyright